Sooke Gathering Place

 - Strengthening the social fabric of Sooke by bringing residents together under one roof

-The goal is to create a welcoming place where friendships are formed, services are shared, and the entire community can thrive.
+are formed, services are shared, and the entire community can thrive.

 Need and Community Impact